andrelucas/akceph-build/README-builds.md

 In addition, the base images until recently were based on CentOS 8, the last 'regular' CentOS release before the CentOS brand was acquired by Red Hat.
 Now, CentOS 8 has been retired, and the upstream Yum repositories are offline.

-It is possible for the moment to build using CentOS Stream 8, and that's what we're doing.
-However, CentOS Stream 8 is also going end-of-life shortly so no doubt we will need to move to CentOS Stream 9 in short order.
+It was briefly possible to build using CentOS Stream 8, but in late May 2024 Red Hat also offlined the repositories for Stream 8.
+In June 2024 our build was moved to CentOS Stream 9.
+Literally no one is happy with this as the ultimate target, but it is the best available that we can build with existing resources today.
+Building using Ubuntu does not work well with the ceph-container repo.
+We don't have Red Hat Enterprise Linux licenses at Akamai to my knowledge.
+Building using UBI9 really requires a RHEL machine, which we don't have.

-Finally, once the base image is build, we want (of course) to install non-standard Ceph RPM packages into it, built using our non-standard Ceph source.
+Once the base image is built, we want (of course) to install non-standard Ceph RPM packages into it, built using our non-standard Ceph source.
 There's *no* support for this in ceph-container!

 All this means we have a fork of ceph-container (currently [here](https://github.com/andrelucas/ceph-container) in branch `atl-akceph`) that allows us to manipulate the `make` invocation so that we can both:

-- Build using the CentOS Stream base image instead of the now-dead CentOS base.

 - Install our custom packages instead of the upstream official releases.